Guide written by:

 Jeremy, construction site supervisor, Cardiff

 Garden sheds couldn't be easier to set up.
-Simply assemble and screw down the flooring, cladding and roof, checking everything is straight as you go.
-Finish by gluing and nailing down the roofing felt.
+You simply need to assemble and screw down the flooring, cladding and roof, and check everything is level before gluing and nailing down the roofing felt.
 For a more secure foundation, you can install your shed on a concrete base.
 Read on for our full installation guide!

 - Checking your equipment